Scenario planning is a way of thinking about the future. It's not about predicting, but about imagining more effectively. The basic idea is this:

 - This is a good way to be wrong.
 The world doesn't do linear.
 Change typically follows an exponential S-curve.
 Dramatic, unexpected breaks in continuity ("Black Swans") throw things off track.

-- We can’t predict the future, but we can identify the driving forces of change that are present today.
+- We can't predict the future, but we can identify the driving forces of change that are present today.
+We can also identify what isn't changing.
+(See pace layers.)

 - Question and time frame ("what will cancer research look like in 10 years?")